rwilliams/jrubywiki/UsingTheJRubyDebugger.md

 debugger
 ```

 is probably all you'll need.
+If that does not work, run `jruby -S gem install ruby-debug` and then try again.

 If you're running an older version of jruby then you'll need to follow these instructions: